lucasmc64/moveit/README.md

 ## :scroll: Some details

-* The fontend is built with ReactJS and Next.js.
+- The font-end is built with ReactJS and Next.js.

 ## :thinking: How do I run the project on my machine?